2025-04-25 00:09:00 +0800 CST By Alison Perry

 3. Engage in Social and Cognitive Activities

-Participate in social and mentally stimulating activities, like puzzles or reading, to reduce loneliness and enhance sleep.
+Staying socially active and engaging in mentally stimulating activities, like puzzles or reading, can reduce loneliness and promote better sleep.

 Conclusion

 Insomnia is a common but manageable issue for older adults.
-Understanding its causes and implementing practical strategies can improve sleep quality and overall health.
-Prioritizing good sleep hygiene, an active lifestyle, and seeking medical advice are essential steps in overcoming insomnia.
+Understanding its causes and adopting practical strategies can improve sleep quality and overall health.
+Prioritizing good sleep hygiene, maintaining an active lifestyle, and seeking medical advice when needed are key steps in overcoming insomnia.

 Good sleep is crucial for aging well and maintaining a fulfilling, healthy life.
-Begin making small changes today to positively impact sleep and well-being.
+If you or a loved one struggles with insomnia, start making small changes today to positively impact sleep and well-being.

 Recommend Posts